-Second reference: Burt.
+Second reference: the hall or Burt.
 It houses the Biotechnology Core/Proteomics Laboratory and the Electronics Design Laboratory.
 It is named for James H. Burt, who joined the university faculty in 1909, worked in the College of Veterinary Medicine and led the Department of Anatomy for many years.
 The building was designed in 1923 and once served as the veterinary clinic.

 - The speaker is visiting the Manhattan campus on Thursday.

 - The university will celebrate Earth Day with a week of activities.